-Also note that container copies use ZFS snapshots, so you also cannot restore a container to a snapshot taken before the last copy without having to also delete container copies.
+However note that instance copies use ZFS snapshots too, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete all its descendants.

-Copying the wanted snapshot into a new container and then deleting the old container does however work, at the cost of losing any other snapshot the container may have had.
+Copying the wanted snapshot into a new instance and then deleting the old instance does however work, at the cost of losing any other snapshot the instance may have had.

 - Note that LXD will assume it has full control over the ZFS pool or dataset.
 It is recommended to not maintain any non-LXD owned filesystem entities in a LXD zfs pool or dataset since LXD might delete them.